HGO3107/AkEA/README.md

+# AkEA

-# AkEA- came in place as a result of the intention to create a vehicle mechanisms that would enable maneuvering in a very tight space without going back and forth
+AkEA was developed to create a vehicle mechanism that enables maneuvering in very tight spaces without the need for back-and-forth movements.

+## 🚗 Motion Capabilities
-It can make the following motions:
+The vehicle can perform the following movements:
-Forward,
-Backward,
+- ➡️ Forward
+- ⬅️ Backward
-Right turn,
+- 🔄 Right turn
-left-turn,
-side-ways right or left motion,
-360 turning at a spot.

-and it controlled remotely with bluetooth through phone

-check the link to view in it on motion; https://www.canva.com/design/DAFoLndGSLw/K87hGuT7cZJk2z2DTTBu-Q/watch?utm_content=DAFoLndGSLw&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink
+- 🔁 Left turn
+- ↔️ Sideways motion (left or right)
+- 🔃 360-degree rotation on the spot

+## 🎮 Control
+- AkEA is remotely controlled via **Bluetooth** using a **phone**.

+## 📽️ Demo
+Watch the vehicle in action: [Click here to view the video](https://www.canva.com/design/DAFoLndGSLw/K87hGuT7cZJk2z2DTTBu-Q/watch?utm_content=DAFoLndGSLw&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink).

+## 🛠️ Features (Optional – Add More Details)
+- Uses [Specify Microcontroller]
+- Controlled via [Specify App or Protocol]
+- Powered by [Specify Battery Type]

+## 📜 License
+This project is open-source.
+Feel free to modify and improve it!